A versatile and narrow linewidth infra-red radiation source for ro-vibration state selected preparation of molecules in molecular beams: Introduction

-On the other hand, pulsed radiation sources also offer a possible route for state selected molecular beam preparation.
-For example, based on difference frequency generation schemes using multimode dye-lasers, excitation of HCl \cite{Wodtke_UHV_instrument_2007} and CH$_{4}$ \cite{RBeck_pulsed_dyelase_2003} has been demonstrated.
-However multimode nature of the radiation source leads to inefficient excitation.
-Single - longitudinal mode pulsed injection seeded Optical Parametric Oscillators/Amplifier (OPO/A) systems overcome the above limitation and have been used effectively for state selected preparation in molecular beams \cite{Wodtke_inj_OPO_2010, wang_HIghpowerOPO_2020}.
-In these systems the range of wavelength generated is limited typically to a few nanometers, mainly governed by the injection seed source, generally a wavelength stabilized external cavity diode laser.
-Actively stabilized cw ring dye and Ti:Sa lasers can overcome this limitation but at the cost of added experimental complexity.
+On the other hand, pulsed radiation sources also offer a possible route for state-selected molecular beam preparation.
+For example, excitation of HCl \cite{Wodtke_UHV_instrument_2007} and CH$_{4}$ \cite{RBeck_pulsed_dyelase_2003} have been demonstrated using difference frequency generation schemes with multimode dye-lasers.
+However, the multimode nature of the radiation source leads to inefficient excitation.
+Single longitudinal mode (SLM) pulsed injection seeded Optical Parametric Oscillators/Amplifier (OPO/A) systems overcome the above-mentioned limitation and have been used effectively for state-selected preparation in molecular beams \cite{Wodtke_inj_OPO_2010, wang_HIghpowerOPO_2020}.
+In these systems, the range of wavelength generated is limited typically to a few nanometers, mainly governed by the injection seed source, generally a wavelength-stabilized external cavity diode laser.
+Actively stabilized cw ring dye lasers and Titanium-Sapphire lasers can overcome this limitation but at the cost of added experimental complexity.

-Another interesting possibility is the use of a widely tunable single longitudinal mode (SLM), narrow linewidth master oscillator power amplifier (MOPA) design.
-This was demonstrated originally by Bosenberg and Guyer and later implemented by several other groups for high resolution spectroscopy applications \cite{Deanguyer_broadlyTuunable_1993,Hogervorst_SLMOPO_2002,Zhang_pulsedSLMOPO_2017}.
-Such systems in principle meet all the requirements for state selected preparation of molecules in a molecular beam.
-Additionally, they offer the versatility of being able to generate a very large range of wavelengths (typically 100 nm in visible and near-IR) without significant modifications.
-However, the use of such sources for state resolved scattering experiments have been relatively less explored with only a few examples available in the literature \cite{korolik2000survival}.
+Another interesting possibility is the use of a widely tunable single longitudinal mode, narrow linewidth master oscillator power amplifier (MOPA) design.
+This was demonstrated originally by Bosenberg and Guyer and later implemented by several other groups for high-resolution spectroscopy applications \cite{Deanguyer_broadlyTuunable_1993,Hogervorst_SLMOPO_2002,Zhang_pulsedSLMOPO_2017}.
+Such systems in principle meet all the requirements for state-selected preparation of molecules in a molecular beam.
+Additionally, they also offer the versatility of being able to generate a very large range of wavelengths (typically 100 nm in visible and near-IR) without significant modifications.
+However, only a few examples of the use of such sources for state-resolved scattering experiments are available in the literature \cite{korolik2000survival}.
+This is partly due to the fact that there are no ready commercially available alternatives at present.
+At the same time, wavelength stabilization and locking of low repetition rate, pulsed ns mid-IR radiation is generally challenging.